Skip to main content

 Course content

 In the first year you will study a range of modules that help establish a groundwork from which to identify your interests.
-Then, in your second and third years you can select modules within the Theatre degree or specialised pathways of Acting, Musical Theatre or Physical Theatre.
+Then, in your second and third years you can select modules personalise your degree to your future aspirations.

 By the end, you will have developed a body of work in both academic writing and creative practice that prepares you for career routes in the creative industries, the education sector or postgraduate destinations.